Role-based access control

 2. Create a new login:

-3. On the User Mapping tab, map the login to the target database, assign a database user name and default schema.
+3. On the User Mapping tab, map the login to the target database.
+Enter the database username and default schema.

 Note